Haldane principle: 1918 Haldane Report

-Haldane Principle 1939–1971
+1939–1971

 The principle has remained enshrined in British Government policy, but has been criticised and altered over the years.
 In 1939 J. D. Bernal argued that social good was more important than researchers' freedom in deciding the direction of research.
 Solly Zuckerman criticised it in 1971 for its artificial separation of basic and applied science, and the consequent elevation of the status of the former.

-A major revision to the application of the Haldane Principle in British research funding came in the early 1970s with the Rothschild Report of 1971, and its implementation which transferred about 25% of the then Research Council funds, and the decisions on the research to be funded with them, back to government departments, a move later undone by Margaret Thatcher's government.
+A major revision to the application of the Haldane Principle in British research funding came in the early 1970s with the Rothschild Report of 1971, which suggested that research should have a customer and a corresponding contract.
+The report was implemented, and about its implementation which transferred about 25% of the then Research Council funds, and the decisions on the research to be funded with them, back to government departments, a move later undone by Margaret Thatcher's government.

-Haldane Principle 2010
+2010 elaboration

 In a written ministerial statement on 10 December 2010 the Minister for Universities and Science (David Willetts) further elaborated on the definition of the Haldane Principle.
 Broadly he defined the principle that the tactical implementation of government funding, i.e. which projects to fund should be a decision for academics using a process of peer review.

-David Willetts also gave a further definition of how this tactical implementation might be guided.
-"Overall, excellence is and must remain the driver of funding decisions, and it is only by funding excellent research that the maximum benefits will be secured for the nation."
+Willetts also gave a further definition of how this tactical implementation might be guided and that overall strategic budget setting was the responsibility of government.

-David Willetts continued that overall strategic budget setting was the responsibility of government.
-"At the other end of the spectrum there are decisions that ultimately must be for Ministers, albeit informed by external advice; these include the overall size of the funding for science and research and its distribution between the research councils, the national academies and higher education research funding."

-Haldane Principle 2017
+2017 legislation

-There is currently a debate about the extent to which the principle is still applied in practice.
+In 2017, there was a debate about the extent to which the principle is still applied in practice.